top of page

 ABOUT US

+The Prison Reform and Education Project (PREP) was founded in November of 2013 as the Redemption Project.
+We began by lobbying for solitary confinement reform in New York State.
+Redemption Project members contacted members of the NY state legislature to lobby for the passage of the HALT Solitary Confinement Act, which creates rehabilitative alternatives to solitary confinement and limits the length of time inmates can be placed in solitary confinement.
 During the Spring 2014 semester, our scope expanded to raising awareness and engaging the student body through a public film screening and quarter-carding campaigns.
 Over the Summer of 2014, we changed our name to the Prison Reform and Education Project (PREP) to further broaden our scope and reflect our expanded research and education role.
 Over the Spring of 2019, we transitioned to a general body and project-team structure in order to complement our increasingly ambitious goals.

-During the 2015-2016 academic year, PREP organized and led a campaign to Ban the Box at Cornell University.
+PREP organized and led a campaign to Ban the Box at Cornell University.
 The campaign led to Cornell's commitment to remove the conviction question from its job applications by July 1st, 2016.

-During the 2018-2019 academic year, PREP worked with Cornell University Admissions to substantiate admissions policy and to create an admissions webpage dedicated to adjudicated applicants: visit here or email us directly with any questions about applying or being a student at Cornell.
+PREP worked with Cornell University Admissions to substantiate admissions policy and to create an admissions webpage dedicated to adjudicated applicants: visit here or email us directly with any questions about applying or being a student at Cornell.

-During the 2019-2020 year, PREP continued it's advocacy and tutoring work.
+PREP continued it's advocacy and tutoring work.
 As meetings became remote, PREP still had biweekly meetings where members came together to discuss important criminal justice issues.

-In the 2020-2021 year, PREP continued working with College Initiative Upstate and lobbied a bill to repeal the ban on Pell Grants within the Cornell administration.
+PREP continued working with College Initiative Upstate and lobbied a bill to repeal the ban on Pell Grants within the Cornell administration.
 PREP also partnered with partnered with the Sexual Violence Prevention Network on campus to host a speaker event, and Cornell Votes! to engage general body members in a case study on voter disenfranchisement.

 OUR MISSION